 - Use Grounding Techniques: There are many techniques to choose from that can help you re-center and focus on your goals.
 A common one is to acknowledge 3 things you can see, 2 things you can touch, and one thing you can smell.

-- Join Monument: Monument is an online alcohol treatment platform where you can gain access to a free community of other people working to change their drinking habits.
+- Join Monument: Monument is an online alcohol treatment platform where you can gain access to a community of other people working to change their drinking habits.
 You can also explore treatment options like medication to stop drinking and therapy.

 While these tips are a great launching point, everyone’s needs are unique.
 I recommend you work with a specialized therapist to develop your own toolkit, and dive into specific tactics that will empower your success.